 The board shall review its investment policy and investment strategies not less than annually.
-The board shall adopt a written instrument by resolution stating that it has reviewed the investment policy and investment strategies and that the written instrument so adopted shall record any changes made to either the investment policy or investment strategies.
+The board shall adopt a written instrument by rule, order, ordinance, or resolution stating that it has reviewed the investment policy and investment strategies and that the written instrument so adopted shall record any changes made to either the investment policy or investment strategies.
 Gov't Code 2256.005(e)

 A district shall perform a compliance audit of management controls on investments and adherence to the district's established investment policies.
 The compliance audit shall be performed in conjunction with the annual financial audit.
 Gov't Code 2256.005(m)

 As an integral part of the investment policy, the board shall adopt a separate written investment strategy for each of the funds or group of funds under the board's control.
 Each investment strategy must describe the investment objectives for the particular fund using the following priorities in order of importance:

 - Understanding of the suitability of the investment to the financial requirements of the district;